zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 Restrict Response Signatures enhancement assists the users in saving time by limiting the search for response signatures to a specified amount.
 You can enable the signature verification in the response by setting the `responseCheck` parameter to true.
 However, the restriction of certain signatures is set in the policy and then enforced by the App Protect.

-In the policy base template under the “filetypes” section, make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
+In the policy base template under the "filetypes" section, make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
 The default value of `responseCheck` parameter is set to false.

 The `responseCheckLength` parameter refers to the number of uncompressed bytes in the response body prefix that are examined for signatures.
 The `responseCheckLength` field will be added with the default value of **20000** bytes which means that the first 20,000 bytes of the response body will undergo signature verification.